mhrezaei/AsanakSms/README.md

     php artisan vendor:publish --tag=AsanakSmsTag --force

-Configuration file is placed in config/asanak-sms.php , open it and enter your Asanak webservice config:
+Configuration file is placed in config/asanak-sms.php , open it and enter your Asanak webservice config

+**How to use!**:

+        AsanakSms::send('mobile_number', 'massage_body');